XimenezJP/Introduction_to_R/Data Visualization/README.md

 In this tutorial we will demonstrate some of the many options the **ggplot2** package has for creating and customising graphs.
 We will use R’s airquality dataset in the datasets package.
+This tutorial was adapted from **The Hitchhiker's Guide to Ggplot2**.

 ## Prerequisites